-TNT was the week's most popular cable network, averaging 2.37 million viewers in prime time.
-Fox News Channel had 1.71 million, the Disney Channel had 1.57 million, HGTV had 1.56 million and USA had 1.55 million.
+TNT was the week's most popular cable network, averaging 2.62 million viewers.
+Fox News Channel had 2.25 million, ESPN had 1.6 million, USA had 1.53 million and HGTV had 1.42 million.

 ABC is owned by The Walt Disney Co.
 CBS is owned by CBS Corp.
 CW is a joint venture of Warner Bros.
 Entertainment and CBS Corp.
 Fox is owned by 21st Century Fox.
 NBC and Telemundo are owned by Comcast Corp.
 ION Television is owned by ION Media Networks.